 Composition 🟪 A piece of writing similar to an essay.

 Description 🟪 Writing that helps a reader see a subject clearly with specific details and colorful modifiers.

 Diction 🟪 The level or kind of language a writer decides to use.
 In a story about everyday life, a writer may use informal, ordinary language.
 In a business letter, a writer will probably use formal, proper language.

-Editing 🟪 Checking a piece of writing to make sure it contains complete, smooth-reading sentences; strong, colorful words; and correct spelling, grammar, and punctuation.
+Editing 🟪 Checking a piece of writing to make sure it contains complete sentences, effective words, and correct punctuation, grammar, and spelling.